m2dekker/dcabot/readme.md

 # DCA Trading Bot

-A Dollar Cost Averaging (DCA) trading bot for cryptocurrency that automatically places base and safety orders based on a configured strategy..
+A Dollar Cost Averaging (DCA) trading bot for cryptocurrency that automatically places base and safety orders based on a configured strategy.

 ## Features